floriankraemer/floriankraemer.github.io/_posts/2025-Most-RESTful-APIs-are-not-RESTful.markdown

 This underscores his view that without hypermedia controls, an API does not fulfill the REST architectural style Hypermedia controls are elements embedded in a resource representation that guide clients on what actions they can take next.

-Common misconceptions in the context of what people consider REST are for example
+Common misconceptions in the context of what people consider REST are for example:

 * REST is CRUD (often it is, but not always)
-* A resource is an entity (often mapped to a DB entity).
+* A resource is an entity (often meaning a persistence entity).
 * RESTful API must not use verbs.
-* ...

 But those are actually *design decision* made for the API at hand, chosen by their creators and have nothing to do with REST.